newrelic/newrelic-telemetry-sdk-dotnet/README.md

 ### [New Relic OpenTelemetry trace exporter](./src/OpenTelemetry.Exporter.NewRelic/README.md)
 [OpenTelemetry](https://opentelemetry.io/) is a set of APIs that aim to standardize the collection and reporting of application telemetry information.
-The [New Relic Trace Exporter for OpenTelemetry](./src/OpenTelemetry.Exporter.NewRelic/README.md) allows tracing information collected within the OpenTelemetry framework to be reported to New Relic.
+The [New Relic trace exporter for OpenTelemetry](./src/OpenTelemetry.Exporter.NewRelic/README.md) allows tracing information collected within the OpenTelemetry framework to be reported to New Relic.
 This exporter is built using New Relic's Telemetry SDK.

 ### [New Relic Telemetry SDK](./src/NewRelic.Telemetry/README.md)